Angakkuri: Plot

 Ramachandhran brings the money and settles him.
-Thamphi fails to obtain the property and discovers that the money is actually his and had been stolen by Venu, plans revenge.
-On the day of Geetha and Krishnan's marriage Sarala revels that Venu is Ramachandhran and he is the reason she rents herself.
-Thamphi arrives and captures Geetha and Sarala.
+Thampi fails to obtain the property and discovers that the money is actually his and had been stolen by Ramankutty, plans revenge.
+He finds out the whereabouts of Sarala and brings her on the day of Geetha and Krishnan's marriage.
+At the marriage place, Sarala revels that Ramankutty is Ramachandhran and he is the reason she rents herself.
+Thampi arrives and captures Geetha and Sarala.
 Krishnan and Ramachandhran join hands and win over Thampi, rescue the girls, and hand Thamphi to the police.

-It is revealed that Sarala is Ramachandhran's sister who had been kidnapped by Balagandaran; however, he pitied her and looked after her.
-Ramachandran feels guilty and hits his head with a rock, his blood dripping on Sarala's face.
-Sarala forgives him.
-The police do not arrest Ramachandhran, because he had been imprisoned despite his innocence.
-Ramachandhran marries Geetha and Krishnan marries Sarala.